jadeadedokun/cs2006-python-1/README.md

 ```
 y = InvertedInteger(5, 7, 2)
 ```
-## ACTIONS - Printing an Object
+## Actions - Printing an Object
-### You can print your inverted integer objects to see their representation:
+### You can print your inverted integer objects to see their representation.

 For example: